FarhadG/javascript-summons/README.md

 ## Credits

-These summons were inspired by the many wonderful resources online (i.e. RubyMonk, Hack Reactor, CoderByte, App Academy, etc.) that challenge developers everyday to become better.
+These summons were inspired by the many wonderful online resources (e.g. RubyMonk, Hack Reactor, CoderByte, App Academy, etc.) that challenge developers everyday to become better.